New Members Information

 Monthly Club Nights

 Club nights are held on the second Tuesday of each month in the Baptist Church Hall at 286 Oxford Terrace.
 This is located on the corner of Madras Street and Oxford Terrace, just south of the Avon River and Kilmore Street (see map) .
 We usually have a guest speaker, frequently accompanied by a slide presentation.
-The door opens at 7.30pm and a gold coin donation covers the cost of hall hire and a light supper.
+The door opens at 7.30pm.
+Prospective members are welcome.

-We often organise social events such as restaurants, barbecues, bowling, evening walks and so on.
+We often organize social events such as restaurants, barbecues, bowling, evening walks and so on.

 Members receive a monthly (except January) newsletter.
 This gives details of coming trips, club nights and social events, as well as general notices and trip reports.
 Members may place advertisements (eg to buy/sell gear) in the newsletter.